 Source group 4 contains five area sources, which cover several segments of the Western Branch, and delineation of the zones is predominantly based on fault orientations and stress patterns from inversion of focal mechanism data (Delvaux et al., 2012; 2016).
 The Albertine Rift is dominated by NE-SW normal faulting.
-The Lake Kivu area also displays normal faulting, but with a general N-S trend.
+The Lake Kivu area also displays normal faulting, but with a general NNE-SSW trend.
 Lake Tanganyika occupies the central part of the Western Branch, where the focal mechanisms in northern part of the lake indicate an ESE-WNW normal faulting regime with a slight strike slip component.
 The southern part of Lake Tanganyika belongs to the TRM zone, interpreted by Chorowicz (2005) as a the formation of an intercontinental transform extending south to Lake Malawi marked by a series of right lateral en-echelon faults.
-Delvaux et al. (2012) showed that the TRM segment currently opens in a NE-SW direction, orthogonal to the rift trend, and we have considered both interpretations in our source model.
-Within the TRM zone is the Kanda active fault system, located near the Rukwa Rift, which may have been responsible for the 1910 $M{\rm S}$ 7.4 earthquake, the largest recorded in the East Africa Rift (Vittori et al., 1997).
+Delvaux et al. (2012) showed instead that the TRM segment currently opens in a NE-SW direction, orthogonal to the rift trend, and we have considered both interpretations in our source model by specifying a probability distribution for the rupture geometry that accounts for both rake and strike orientations.
+Within the TRM zone is the Kanda active fault system, located near the Rukwa Rift, which may have been responsible for the 1910 Ms 7.4 earthquake, the largest recorded in the East Africa Rift (Vittori et al., 1997; Delvaux et al., 2012).